mit-pdos/argosy/artifact/README.md

 This artifact was prepared by using `argosy/artifact/prepare.sh`, which calls `argosy/release.sh` to package up the Argosy source code.
-The release consists of copying the git repo and then deleting things, followed by adding the submission version of the paper.
+The release consists of copying the git repo and then deleting things.

 The VM was produced by preparing the artifact and then using the packer setup in `argosy/artifact/vm` to do an unattended install of Xubuntu and export the